w3c/ServiceWorker/explainer.md

 That's right, the browser might uncerimonously kill your Controller if it's idle, or even stop it mid-work and re-issue the request to a different instance of the controller.
 There are zero gaurantees about how long a Controller will run.
 That means that all Controller scripts must be written in such a way as to avoid holding lots of global state.
 This simply can't be stressed enough: _write your controllers as though they expect to die after every request, only to be revived for the next one_.

-Lastly, remember that _Navigation Controllers are shared resources_.
+Also, remember that _Navigation Controllers are shared resources_.
 A single controller might be servicing requests from multiple tabs or documents.
 Never assume that only one document can talk to an instance of a controller.
 If you need to care about where a request is coming from or going to, use the `.window` property of the `onfetch` event; but don't create state that you care about without serializing it somewhere like IndexedDB.

-This pattern should be familiar if you've developed content servers using Django, Rails, Java, Node etc. A single instance handles connections from many clients (documents in our case) but data persistance is handled by something else, typically a database.
+This pattern should be familiar if you've developed content servers using Django, Rails, Java, Node etc. A single instance handles connections from many clients (documents in our case) but data persistence is handled by something else, typically a database.

+Lastly, this might seem obvious, but if syntax errors prevent running a controller script, or if an exception is thrown in the event handler, the controller won't be considered successfully installed and won't be used on subsequent navigations.
+It pays to lint and test.

 ### Resources vs. Navigations